yvesgurcan/javascript/README.md

     ```

   <a name="functions--iife"></a><a name="7.2"></a>
-  - [7.2](#functions--iife) Wrap immediately invoked function expressions in parentheses. eslint: [`wrap-iife`](https://eslint.org/docs/rules/wrap-iife.html) jscs: [`requireParenthesesAroundIIFE`](http://jscs.info/rule/requireParenthesesAroundIIFE)
+  - [7.2](#functions--iife) Wrap immediately invoked function expressions (IIFE) in parentheses. eslint: [`wrap-iife`](https://eslint.org/docs/rules/wrap-iife.html) jscs: [`requireParenthesesAroundIIFE`](http://jscs.info/rule/requireParenthesesAroundIIFE)

     > Why?
-An immediately invoked function expression is a single unit - wrapping both it, and its invocation parens, in parens, cleanly expresses this.
-Note that in a world with modules everywhere, you almost never need an IIFE.
+An immediately invoked function expression is a single unit - wrapping it and its invocation in parentheses cleanly expresses this.

     ```javascript
     // immediately-invoked function expression (IIFE)